FaiChou/faichou.github.io/_posts/2019-03-05-Skip-Some-Commits-When-Doing-Merge.md

 [master]$ git commit -m "revert"
 ```

-Now the tree like this:
+Now the tree is like this:

 ```
       471 472 473 474 475